-- Firearms In Detention Center Firearms and ammunition are not allowed in the Detention Center unless approved by the Chief of Police, Corrections Center Administrator, Assistant Administrator or Watch Commander in their absence due to a hostage situation or other emergency. - 2. - 3.
-Prohibited Weapons - Weapons and ammunition not having Department authorization are prohibited. - 4.
-Weapons Authorized - Only firearms authorized by DP740 may be carried on duty.
+DP300 Henderson Police Department Policy Use of Force 1.
+Center unles Detention Center - Firearms and ammunition are not allowed in the Detention ss approved by the Chief of Police, Corrections Center Administrator, Assistant or or Watch Commander in their absence due to a hostage situation or other 3.
+Prohibited prohibited.
+Weapons - Weapons and ammunition not having Department authorization are 4.
+Weapons A uthorized - Only firearms authorized by DP740 may be carried on duty. -